 3.4.1.2 Izod Impact Test

 Six rectangular bars were processed for each sample using the extrusion-injection molding process.
-Each bar was 63.5 mm long and 3.5 mm thick and the specimens were bar shaped; and were notched on the side parallel to the direction of injection.
+Each bar was 63.5 mm long and 3.5 mm thick and the specimens were bar shaped, and were notched on the side parallel to the direction of injection.

 Then, the Izod impact samples were notched using the notch cutter (TMI 22-05, USA) where the depth of the plastic material remaining under the notch was 10.58±0.04 mm and then they were checked with the tapered blade fit at the end of the notch machine (notched prior keeping 48 h at room temperature).
 The notched samples were subjected to Izod impact tests using a Ray-Ran Universal Pendulum Impact system according to the ASTM – D256.
 The ASTM-D256 standards for notched sample testing produced a value of 5.417 J for the hammer impact energy.